MicrosoftDocs/power-automate-docs/articles/process-advisor-automation.md

 When you select **+Automate activities** in the menu at the top, you are shown the cloud flow connectors recommendations relevant to your process.

-By selecting **+Automate activities** you will be taken to Power Automate form desginer where you will see the connector recommendations for the activities in your process map.
-You can click and add the connectors to your flow to automate your process
+By selecting **+Automate activities** you'll be taken to Power Automate form designer, where you'll see the connector recommendations for the activities in your process map.
+You can select and add the connectors to your flow to automate your process.

 > [!div class="mx-imgBorder"]
 > ![Automate activities](media/automation-reco-2.png "Automate activities")